 - !
 Specify how the expertise and training of ICT members aligns with the identified clinical and social needs of SNP enrollees (Factor 1). - !
-Explain how the enrollee/caregiver(s) are involved in the ICT (Factors 1-3). - Highlight critical players in the ICT process (e.g., clinical managers, case managers) (Factor 2). - !
-Describe how the SNP maintains and documents ongoing communication (e.g., written ICT meeting minutes, documentation in ICP) across entire ICT, community organizations, and other stakeholders (Factor 4).
+Explain how the enrollee/caregiver(s) are involved in the ICT (Factors 1-3). - Highlight critical players in the ICT process (e.g., clinical managers, case managers) (Factor 2). - Describe how the SNP maintains and documents ongoing communication (e.g., written ICT meeting minutes, documentation in ICP) across entire ICT, community organizations, and other stakeholders (Factor 4).

-!
+- !
+Forget to describe how stratified HRA results are used to determine the composition of the ICT (Factor 2). - !
 Forget to explain how the ICT communicates with enrollees who have hearing impairments, language barriers and/or cognitive deficiencies (Factor 4).